w3f/polkadot-wiki/docs/general/ledger.md

 ### Staking

+You can enable staking by issuing a batch transaction that will include the required extrinsics.

-Since Ledger does not support batch transactions, you must do two separate transactions when you want to stake using an account stored on a Ledger device.
+You can also issue two separate transactions when you want to stake using an account stored on a Ledger device, as follows:

 - Go to the "Staking" tab found under the "Network" dropdown in the top navigation menu.
 - Click the "Account Actions" pane in the inner navigation.